Homogamy (sociology): Religion

 The integration of social science research and religion has given researchers a new insight into variables that affect marriage.
 Thomas and Cornwall (1990) state that the growing body of research is focused towards marital stratification and religiosity findings indicate that the ratio of higher religiosity within a marriage indicate a happier and stable partnership.

 According to data collected from 700 couples in their first marriage and 300 couples in a remarriage of; religious and non-religious/ non-practicing, conclude the following.
 The majority of religious couples who attend their denominational/non-denominational church regularly experience a higher level of satisfaction in their martial relationship compared to non-practicing couples.
 Religious couples experience increased commitment and tend to be happier because of the stability and guide lines that religion poses on marriage.
-Findings in other areas of research also support that same-faith or inter-faith marriages tend to be stronger and more prosperous then non-religious marriages.
+Findings in other areas of research also support that same-faith or inter-faith marriages tend to be stronger and more prosperous than non-religious marriages.
 According to Kalmijn (1998) there are three resources of culture to acknowledge.